nightscout/trio-docs/docs/EN/operate/build.md

 git stash pop
 ```

-If the final `git stash pop` had errors, you will need to repeat any customizations that you had in your prior code - they are no longer compatible with the updated code.
+If the final `git stash pop` had errors, you will need to repeat any customizations you made in your prior code—they are no longer compatible with the updated code.

 The Open-iAPS code is now updated.
 To open the workspace in Xcode, type `xed .` in your terminal window.

-The targets should be signed and you are ready to build the Open-iAPS app to your phone.
+The targets should be signed, and you will be ready to build the Open-iAPS app on your phone.

 ## Verify Open-iAPS Version

 Verify the Open-iAPS code was successfully updated by examining the `APP_VERSION` value shown in the Config.xcconfig file.
 (Refer to the graphic below.)
-Make sure what is shown in your Xcode display matches the expected version in the Open-iAPS GitHub Releases page.
+Make sure what is shown in your Xcode display matches the expected version on the Open-iAPS GitHub Releases page.

 If you are using the GitHub method, you can view this same file in your fork of the Open-iAPS repository.